straiforos/infrastructure/README.md

 ## TVision 360 installation

 #### Environment variables
-CICD requires configureable project id, and package url for deployment/publishing the jar.
-Local development requires the same url to fetch our custom versions of openhab packages.
+CICD requires configurable project id, and package url for deployment/publishing the jar.
+Local development uses a respoilite url to fetch our custom versions of openhab packages.

 Add to your local what the `.gitpod.yml` has.